 Retaining walls can be part of construction work for directing drainage away from a building, or they might be used in a garden to create usable beds of soil for planting.
 They are also commonly found on the sides of roads or driveways to keep the path clear and dry.
 But how much does a retaining wall cost?
 Let's dive in and find out.

-How Much Does a 3-Foot Retaining Wall Cost?
+How Much Does a Retaining Wall Cost on Average?

 A major variable in the total cost of your retaining wall is the material you choose.
 Here's a look at the different materials you can use to build a retaining wall and how much they cost: